itu-devops/lecture_notes/sessions/session_03/Slides.md

   * Use our task descriptions as checklists
     - That is, each bullet point means: _do something to solve it_

-  * Make refactored ´_ITU-MiniTwit_ the main branch of your repository
+  * Make refactored _ITU-MiniTwit_ the main branch of your repository
   * Remove original version from main branch

   * Do not version built artifact in repositories